BDC Hamburger Icon

 What is a data privacy law?

-Data privacy laws are legislation appearing around the world geared toward protecting individual users’ rights to a certain standard of data privacy and security.
-They typically include rules about how companies can collect and use individuals’ data, as well as how companies must inform users about that collection and use.
-Data privacy laws are often vast and expansive, governing virtually every aspect of how a business engages with consumers digitally — that includes email marketing.
+Data privacy laws are regulations geared toward protecting individual users’ rights to a certain standard of data privacy and security.
+They typically include rules about how companies can collect and use individuals’ data and how companies must inform users about that collection and use.
+Data privacy laws are often vast and expansive, governing virtually every aspect of how a business engages with consumers digitally, including via email marketing.

-Some of the most publicized data privacy laws are the European Union’s General Data Protection Regulation (GDPR), which set the tone worldwide for a move toward stringent data privacy laws, and the California Consumer Privacy Act (CCPA), which was the first piece of data privacy legislation passed in the U.S.
+Some of the most publicized data privacy laws are the European Union’s GDPR, which set the tone worldwide for a move toward stringent data privacy laws, and the California Consumer Privacy Act (CCPA), which was the first data privacy legislation passed in the U.S.

-Understanding these laws — as both a compliance imperative for your business today and as a bellwether for data privacy trends nationwide — is essential for any business engaged in digital marketing or data collection of any kind.
+Understanding these laws — for both compliance today and for data privacy trends in the future — is essential for any business engaged in digital marketing or data collection of any kind.

 What is GDPR?